-He has participated in a variety of festivals such as the SEAMUS 2018 National Conference (US), the 2017 Seoul International Computer Music Festival (South Korea), IRCAM’s 2016 CIEE Summer Contemporary Music Creation + Critique Program and ManiFeste Academy (France), the 2016 Electroacoustic Music Midwest (US), and the 2016 Midwest Composer Symposium (US).
+He has been a featured composer at a variety of international festivals such as WOCMAT (Taiwan, 2019), Electroacoustic Barn Dance (US, 2019), SCI National Conference (US, 2019), SEAMUS National Conference (US, 2019, ‘18), Seoul International Computer Music Festival (South Korea, 2017), IRCAM’s CIEE Summer Contemporary Music Creation + Critique Program and ManiFeste Academy (France, 2016), Electroacoustic Music Midwest (US, 2016), and the Midwest Composer Symposium (US, 2019, ‘16).

 He has held teaching positions as Associate Instructor and Coordinator of the IU JSoM Composition Department (2017-'20), as well as Adjunct Professor in Music Theory and Composition at Universidad EAFIT (2020-'21), in Medellín, Colombia.

 He is currently the 2021/22 CCCC Postdoctoral Researcher at the University of Chicago.